- Prayer and Worship

 The annual national deadline is March 31.
 All entries must be postmarked no later than March 31.This is the deadline by which a diocese must submit a single winner from each age level (grades 7-9 and 10-12) to the national office.
 Therefore, dioceses usually set a local deadline in advance of the March 31 national deadline.
 Participating schools, parishes, and individuals should contact their diocesan CCHD representative or sponsoring diocesan office to find out if there is an earlier local deadline.

 Diocesan offices may or may not choose to award prizes for local winners before sending artwork of local winners to compete at the national level.
 The national CCHD office will select contest winner(s) at the national level.
 The National Grand Prize winner will receive a $500 cash award and a $500 gift to be designated in the winners' name to a CCHD-funded group of the winner's choice.
 The grand prize winner will be awarded this prize at the annual conference sponsored by the National Federation for Catholic Youth Ministry, with all expenses paid for the winner and an accompanying adult to attend the awards ceremony.
 Second ($375) and third ($250) prizes and honorable mentions, including a monetary prize and matching grant for a CCHD-funded group, may also be awarded for each age category.
-In addition, the national winners’ schools or parishes will receive a $500, $250, or $150 gift certificate (for grand prize, 2nd place, and 3rd place, respectively), from RCL Benziger.

 The ideal entry will exemplify the following qualities in the artwork itself and the accompanying contest entry form: